 - 1 teaspoon liquid honey

-- 1 ½ cups red onion or brown onion, finely diced
+- 1 ½ cups red onion, or yellow onion, finely diced

-- 1 teaspoon garlic cloves, minced or paste
+- 1 teaspoon fresh garlic , minced or paste

 - 1 teaspoon fresh ginger root, minced or paste